-Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition at fair value through profit or loss.
-Financial liabilities are classified as held for trading if they are acquired for the purpose of selling in the near term.
+ii) Financial liabilities at fair value through profit or loss selling in the near term.
 This category includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships.
 Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.